xavierartot/would-you-rather/readme.md

 ## Installation

-* install all project dependencies with `yarn install` or `npm install`
+* install all project dependencies with `yarn install`
-* start the development server with `yarn start` or `npm start`
+* start the development server with `yarn start`
-* Production build can be created using  `yarn build` or `npm run build`
+* Production build can be created using  `yarn build`
-* one line install:
-- git clone https://github.com/xavierartot/would-you-rather && cd would-you-rather && yarn && yarn start
+* install in one line from your Terminal: git clone https://github.com/xavierartot/would-you-rather && cd would-you-rather && yarn && yarn start

 ## Backend Server